BIMA/anti-spoofing-face-recognition/README.md

 ## Demo - Run offline prediction

-Run offline prediction will take a video from directory and store the result into directory.
+Run offline prediction will take a video from directory and store the result into directory. *The video is trimmed because prediction takes several minutes to complete.*

 https://github.com/BIMA/anti-spoofing-face-recognition/assets/25656575/4bae2c5c-cc9c-4376-bb13-67b5fdf5cc84

 ## Demo - Run prediction through API

-Run prediction through API is uploading the video to API (using Postman) and store the result into directory.
+Run prediction through API is uploading the video to API (using Postman) and store the result into directory. *The video is trimmed because prediction takes several minutes to complete.*

 https://github.com/BIMA/anti-spoofing-face-recognition/assets/25656575/d95f7727-c69f-412f-beb3-e074500fd3b6